-- Special charges Special charges consist of expenses associated with certain actions undertaken by the Company to reduce fixed costs, simplify or improve processes, and improve our competitiveness and are of such significance in terms of both up-front costs and organizational/structural impact to require advance approval by our Management Committee.
-Upon presentation of any such proposed action (including details with respect to estimated costs, which generally consist principally of employee severance and related benefits, together with ancillary costs associated with the action that may include a non-cash component or a component which relates to inventory adjustments that are included in cost of goods sold; impacted employees or operations; expected timing; and expected savings) to the Management Committee and the Committee's advance approval, expenses associated with the approved action are classified as special charges upon recognition and monitored on an ongoing basis through completion. - Transaction and integration expenses associated with the Cholula and FONA acquisitions We exclude certain costs associated with our acquisitions of Cholula and FONA in November and December 2020, respectively, and their subsequent integration into the Company.
-Such costs, which we refer to as "Transaction and integration expenses", include transaction costs associated with each acquisition, as well as integration costs following the respective acquisition, including the impact of the acquisition date fair value adjustment for inventory, together with the impact of discrete tax items, if any, directly related to each acquisition. - Income from sale of unconsolidated operations We exclude the gain realized upon our sale of an unconsolidated operation in March 2021.
-As more fully described in note 5 of the notes to the accompanying financial statements, the sale of our 26% interest in Eastern resulted in a gain of \$13.4 million, net of tax of \$5.7 million.
-The gain is included in Income from unconsolidated operations in our consolidated income statement.
+- Special charges Special charges consist of expenses and income associated with certain actions undertaken by us to reduce fixed costs, simplify or improve processes, and improve our competitiveness and are of such significance in terms of both up-front costs and organizational/structural impact to require advance approval by our Management Committee.
+Upon presentation of any such proposed action (generally including details with respect to estimated costs, which typically consist principally of employee severance and related benefits, together with ancillary costs associated with the action that may include a non-cash component, such as an asset impairment, or a component which relates to inventory adjustments that are included in cost of goods sold; impacted employees or operations; expected timing; and expected savings) to the Management Committee and the Committee's advance approval, expenses associated with the approved action are classified as special charges upon recognition and monitored on an ongoing basis through completion.
+Special charges for the year ended November 30, 2022 include a \$13.6 million gain associated with the sale of the Kohinoor brand name.
+We exited our Kohinoor rice product line in India in the fourth quarter of fiscal year 2021. - Transaction and integration expenses associated with the Cholula and FONA acquisitions We exclude certain costs associated with our acquisitions of Cholula and FONA in November and December 2020, respectively, and their subsequent integration into the Company.
+Such costs, which we refer to as "Transaction and integration expenses," include transaction costs associated with each acquisition, as well as integration costs following the respective acquisition, including the impact of the acquisition date fair value adjustment for inventories, together with the impact of discrete tax items, if any, directly related to each acquisition. - Income from sale of unconsolidated operations We exclude the gain realized upon our sale of an unconsolidated operation in March 2021.
+As more fully described in note 5 of the notes to the accompanying financial statements, the sale of our 26% interest in Eastern Condiments resulted in a gain of \$13.4 million, net of tax of \$5.7 million.
+The gain is included in Income from unconsolidated operations in our consolidated income statement for the year ended November 30, 2021. - Gain on sale of Kitchen Basics We exclude the gain realized upon our sale of the Kitchen Basics business in August 2022.
+As more fully described in note 17 of the notes to the accompanying financial statements, the pre-tax gain associated with the sale was \$49.6 million and is included in Other income, net in our consolidated income statement for the year ended November 30, 2022.